mindthump/MockExample/README.md

 attributes of the people, and you need to validate the badge text.

 This code is not intended to be hardy or safe or efficient, or show good design -- it's just for the examples.
+You would never really implement anything this way, but it serves its purpose.

 I am not going to go into deep detail of the example application; I will only cover as much as needed to understand how the mocking is applied, so you